-- 1.8 The Paragon School ("Objector 2") followed up their email objection with a letter, which included an additional path in their objection.
-They objected to the recording of 2 paths (BC53/5 and BC53/6) on land in their ownership. - 1.9 An objection was received to every path included in both Orders for the Widcombe Ward, (No. 16 Widcombe) 2019 and (No. 17 Widcombe) 2019.
-The objection was subsequently withdrawn (Document 04, pages 38 to 48).
-Emails were received as representations from 4 of the Statutory Consultees.
-These representations were neutral (Document 04, pages 50 to 69). - 1.10 The Authority severed the Order and the unobjected to part of the Order, comprising of 14 public rights of way, was confirmed on 26th September 2019. - 1.11 The Public Rights of Way Team uses a numbering convention to identify those paths which have already been legally recorded.
+- 2.6 On 28th March 2019 the Authority duly advertised the making of the Order and during the statutory period for objections a letter and email were received objecting to the recording of one of the public rights of way included in the Order ("Objection 1") (Document 04, pages 4 to 8) and an email was received objecting to the recording of another of the public rights of way included in the Order ("Objection 2") (Document 04, pages 10 to 30). - 2.7 Sarah Lewis of Smallcombe Farm ("Objector 1") submitted an objection against the recording of path BC64/7, a small part of which (approximately 8 metres in length) is on land in her family's ownership. - 2.8 The Paragon School ("Objector 2") followed up their email objection with a letter, including an additional path in their objection.
+They objected to the recording of 2 paths (BC53/5 and BC53/6) on land in their ownership. - 2.9 An objection was received to every path included in both Orders for the Widcombe Ward, (No. 16 Widcombe) 2019 and (No. 17 Widcombe) 2019.
+The objection was subsequently withdrawn (Document 04, pages 32 to 43). - 2.10 Emails were received as representations from 4 of the Statutory Consultees.
+These representations were neutral (Document 04, pages 44 to 64). - 2.11 The Authority severed the Order and the unobjected to part of the Order, comprising of 14 public rights of way, was confirmed on 26th September 2019. - 2.12 The Public Rights of Way Team uses a numbering convention to identify those paths which have already been legally recorded.
 Prior to inclusion in a legal order, paths are identified with a prefix of "AQ", "BQ" or "CQ", broadly determined by probable maintenance responsibilities.
-Path BC53/5 was previously known as BQ47, Path BC53/6 was AQ76 and Path BC64/7 was CQ42. - 1.12 To avoid confusion, the paths included in the initial public consultation were given reference numbers between 1 and 35.
+Path BC53/5 was previously known as BQ47, Path BC53/6 was AQ76 and Path BC64/7 was CQ42. - 2.13 To avoid confusion, the paths included in the initial public consultation were given reference numbers between 1 and 35.
 It was considered that these numbers would be easier for the public to identify with than the numbering convention used by the Public Rights of Way Team.
-Path BC53/5 (BQ47) was referred to as Path 31, Path BC53/6 (AQ76) was referred to as Path 32 and Path BC64/7 (CQ42) was referred to as Path 27. - 1.13 The Objectors refer to the paths using the "BC" number as recorded in the Order. - 1.14 The Authority referred the Objections to the Team Manager Highway Maintenance & Drainage on 29th October 2019 (Document 19).
-The Team Manager Highway Maintenance & Drainage approved the recommendation to request that the Secretary of State confirms the Order as made for BC53/5, BC53/6 and BC64/7 and adds the public rights of way BC53/5, BC53/6 and BC64/7 to the Definitive Map and Statement for the City of Bath.
+Path BC53/5 (BQ47) was referred to as Path 31, Path BC53/6 (AQ76) was referred to as Path 32 and Path BC64/7 (CQ42) was referred to as Path 27.

+- 2.14 The Objectors refer to the paths using the "BC" number as recorded in the Order. - 2.15 The Authority referred the Objections to the Team Manager Highways Maintenance & Drainage on 29th October 2019 (Document 19).
+The Team Manager Highways Maintenance & Drainage approved the recommendation to request that the Secretary of State confirms the Order as made for BC53/5, BC53/6 and BC64/7 and adds the public rights of way BC53/5, BC53/6 and BC64/7 to the Definitive Map and Statement for the City of Bath.

-2. Evidence
+3. Evidence